Brian Casey (lawyer)

-Brian W. Casey is the current President of Colgate University.
+Brian W. Casey is an American lawyer who has been president of Colgate University since 2016.
+He was president of DePauw University from 2008 to 2016.

+Life

-Casey is the former President of DePauw University.
-He graduated from the Christian Brothers Academy in Lincroft, New Jersey.
+Casey graduated from the Christian Brothers Academy in Lincroft, New Jersey.
 He later earned his undergraduate degree in philosophy and economics from the University of Notre Dame, where he was invited to join Phi Beta Kappa and was also a member of the varsity swim team.

 He earned his J.D. from Stanford University Law School in 1988, and practiced law at the Wall Street law firm Davis Polk & Wardwell before continuing on to Harvard University to obtain his PhD.
 He was Associate Dean for Academic Affairs at Harvard before joining DePauw in 2008.

 Third-Century Plan

-The Third-Century Plan is a strategic framework designed to focus Colgate on the attainment of a series of long-term goals.
-It also sets forth specific one to three-year steps to begin meeting its ambitious long-term aims.
-It is designed to significantly strengthen Colgate — academically, financially, and reputationally.
-Unveiled in the summer of 2019, the plan is broken down into four main sections: Attracting and Supporting Outstanding Students and Faculty; Strengthening the University's Academic Enterprise; Enriching the Student Experience; and Improving the Campus and the Environment.
+The Third-Century Plan is a strategic framework designed to strengthen Colgate academically, financially, and reputationally.
+It was unveiled in 2019.